 “Reality doesn’t bite, rather our perception of reality bites.”
 Anthony J D’Angelo

 A group of friends enjoy a Sunday lunch together on a perfect summer’s day.
-They’re pleased to welcome their glamorous new neighbour and novelist, Ellie, who has rented a house in the village to work on her book.
+They’re pleased to welcome their glamorous new neighbour and novelist, Ellie.
+She has rented a house in the village to work on her book.

-I am glad that I was able to read it in 3 hours, with the twists and turns that the story delivered I honestly don’t think I could’ve put it down and gone about my day without thinking about what conniving, deceitful act Ellie was up to, just the thought of it left me the Nearest Thing to Crazy
+I’m glad that I was able to read it in 3 hours.
+With the twists and turns that the story delivered I honestly don’t think I could’ve put it down.
+There is no way I could’ve gone about my day thinking about what conniving, deceitful act Ellie was up to.
+Just the thought of it left me the Nearest Thing to Crazy